backups-obsidian/backup-obsidian-2/100 study-notes/110 Kubernetes/Kubernetes - Volumes.md

 > They are accessible to the whole cluster.
 > ![[attachments/Pasted image 20220904120707.png]]

+#### Local Volumes
 - Local volumes violates 2nd & 3rd requirement of [[Kubernetes - Volumes#Storage Requirements|Storage Requirements]] i.e. it is *tied only to the a particular node*.
 	- Data is lost if the node dies
 		- ![[attachments/Pasted image 20220903225725.png]]

+- There are two types of local volumes.
+	- One is `emptydir` which is ephemeral and it *attached to the pod’s lifetime*.
+		- If the pod dies then the data is also lost.
+	- Other is the `hostpath`
+		- In this case the volume is stored in the worker node and then mounted onto the pod.
+		- So *if the pod dies and a new pod is created the data will persist*.
+		- `hostpath` is only good for single worker node clusters since *data is available only on one specific node*.

+#### Remote Volumes
 - Using remote storage for PV
 	- ![[attachments/Pasted image 20220903225957.png]]
 	- We no longer rely on the container of the host